-For the two years ended December 31, 2016, the Company did not recognize an impairment loss for its long-lived assets.
+For the three years ended December 31, 2017, the Company did not recognize an impairment loss for its long-lived assets.

-g.
+h.
 Share-based compensation

 The Company accounts for employees' share-based payment awards classified as equity awards using the grant-date fair value method.
-The fair value of share-based payment transactions is recognized as an expense over the requisite service period, net of estimated forfeitures.
+The fair value of share-based payment transactions is recognized as an expense over the requisite service period.